appfirst/Dashboard-Sample/README.md

 Create a symbolic link settings.py to settings_local.py.

-To run, from the dashboard directory enter: python manage.py runserver.
-Enter 127.0.0.1:8000 in your browser to view the dashboard.
+To run, from the dashboard directory enter "python manage.py runserver", then enter 127.0.0.1:8000 in your browser to view the dashboard.